 The Ipswich High School careers and university preparation starts before Sixth Form, with guidance and support offered to our pupils from Year 9.

 At Sixth Form, this guidance becomes more personalised and tailored to each student’s individual strengths, plans and interests.
-Our sixth formers receive offers at their first choice (often Russell Group) universities including Oxbridge, for challenging subjects such as History of Art, Law and Medicine.
+Many of our sixth formers receive offers at their first choice (often Russell Group) universities, including Oxbridge, for challenging subjects such as History of Art, Law and Medicine.
 However, our careers advice offers more than this ‘traditional’ path.
 We provide guidance for any course at any university in the UK, Europe or beyond.

-To see where some of our alumnae have studied at university, including their course of choice, see our University Destinations page.
+To see where some of our alumni have studied at university, including their course of choice, see our University Destinations page.